hiandersson/dream-rl-agents/Documentation/PPO.md

 ![ReweightingFactor](/Documentation/PPOReweightingFactor.png)

+And now we have the factors that takes into account how under or over–represented each trajectory is.

-If we take a look a the full reweighting factor
+But, if we take a look a the full reweighting factor:

 ![ReweightingFactor](/Documentation/PPOReweightingFull.png)